In a week of layoffs, MGM Resorts adds 18,000 more

 MGM furloughed 62,000 of its 70,000 employees when casinos in Nevada were forced to close on March 17.
 Many of them opened again in early June, but mandated capacity controls are in place.

-MGM has with properties in Mississippi, Massachusetts, Michigan, New York and overseas in Macao and has brought back workers, but with 50% capacity limits, fewer workers are needed.
+MGM, with properties in Mississippi, Massachusetts, Michigan, New York and overseas in Macao, has brought back workers, but with 50% capacity limits, fewer workers are needed.
 Two properties, one in New York and one in Las Vegas, are still closed.

 MGM said that federal law requires the company to send layoff notices to employees that have been furloughed for six months.
+The company said Friday that it will rehire workers when it can.

 The layoffs at MGM, which amount to about a quarter of their U.S staff of about 70,000, caps a wave of job cuts and buyouts this week from a broad array of industries.
 Earlier on Friday, Coca-Cola said it was offering buyouts to 4,000 employees ahead of pending layoffs.